Domain-Invariant Representation Learning of Bird Sounds: Introduction

 In recent years, deep learning models have emerged as a powerful tool to process and analyze complex bioacoustic data~\cite{deepbioac}.
 A key source of training data for these models comes from citizen science platforms like Xeno-Canto (XC)~\cite{xc}, which contains over one million annotated vocalizations from more than 10,000 species, primarily birds.
 These citizen-led initiatives have significantly expanded the availability of labeled wildlife sound data, enabling the development of more robust and accurate deep learning models~\cite{birdnet}.

 However, a challenge arises from the difference between data collected on platforms like XC and PAM recordings.
-In citizen science platforms, recordings are typically focal—where the recorder is aimed directly at the species of interest.
-In contrast, PAM systems passively capture sounds within natural soundscapes, leading to recordings that contain a mix of species vocalizations and background environmental noise.
+In citizen science platforms, recordings are typically focal, where the recorder is aimed directly at the species of interest.
+In contrast, PAM systems passively capture sounds within natural soundscapes, leading to recordings containing a mix of species vocalizations and background environmental noise.
 This difference in recording conditions creates a domain shift, complicating the ability of models trained on focal data to generalize to soundscape recordings in PAM.
-In practice, we require models that can perform well across diverse and potentially unseen environments.

 Supervised contrastive learning (SupCon)~\cite{supcon}, a supervised learning framework for training robust feature extractors, has demonstrated strong generalization capabilities for transfer learning in bioacoustics, particularly in few-shot classification~\cite{moummadicasspw} and detection~\cite{rcl}.
 However, these studies have been limited to settings where both training and testing rely on focal recordings, and therefore do not address the domain shift challenge associated with testing on PAM recordings when models are trained on focal recordings.